 According to a recent Gallup study, only 30 percent of employees in America feel engaged at work.
 Globally, that number drops to just 13 percent.
 So how do you know when it’s time to change career paths?
 The fact that you’re reading this could be one indicator.
 Here are some others:

 Are you feeling lost or directionless in your career?
 Do you feel like you’re not living up to your potential?
-Perhaps you want something more, but don’t know what it is.
-Maybe you wish for new challenges and opportunities, but you’re unsure of the alternatives, or unclear on how to take the steps to change things.
 Does work feel like “just a job” or, worse yet, “just a paycheck”?
-Yes, we go to work to earn money to pay the bills, but no job is worth the pay-off if you’re miserable.
+A comfortable salary is nice, but might not be worth it if you’re miserable.
+Wanting “something more” or craving new challenges can often signal time for a change.

-How you feel about your job can have a huge impact on how you feel about yourself.
-Perhaps you were passed over for a promotion or a raise.
-Perhaps your ideas have been ignored or rejected.
-Or perhaps you just feel like you should be doing more with your life.
+How you view your career trajectory can have a huge impact on how you feel about yourself — and vice versa.
+Whether you’ve been passed over for a promotion or a raise, or your ideas are repeatedly ignored at team meetings, what happens at work can have a serious impact on your self-esteem.
 If you feel less worthy, less competent, or less valuable than you once did, it’s probably time for a career change.
-Imagine what it would feel like to be appreciated, to have a sense of belonging, to see your own unique talents shining through.
-Feels great, doesn’t it?
+Imagine what it would feel like to be appreciated, to have a sense of belonging and to see your own unique talents shining through.

 Boredom, stress and unhappiness have a way of sapping your body’s energy stores.
 Are you dragging yourself out of bed in the morning?
 Are you falling asleep on the job or as soon as you get home from work?
 Does it seem like the clock is ticking in slow motion?
 If you are feeling tired and “out of it” at work on a fairly regular basis, it might be your body’s way of telling you you’re ready for a career change.